Municipal Climate Learning Group

 Join the Municipal Climate Learning Group (MCLG)

-Register for the MCLG to gain access to resources, coaching calls and events designed to support climate action in your municipality.
+Register for the MCLG to gain access to resources, coaching sessions and events designed to support climate action in your municipality.
 As a member, you will be included in our network of municipal staff and elected officials across Nova Scotia, providing you with opportunities to collaborate, share knowledge and stay informed on the latest climate funding programs and capacity-building opportunities.

 Municipality Resources